jacc/awesome-discord/readme.md

 > **WARNING - Use of "client mods" are against the Discord TOS - use at your own risk.**

 - [BetterDiscord](https://betterdiscord.net) - BetterDiscord allows for use of themes and addons to be installed.
-- [BeautifulDiscord](https://github.com/leovoel/BeautifulDiscord) - More widely used and faster, adds custom CSS support to Discord.
-- [DiscordInjections](https://github.com/DiscordInjections/DiscordInjections) - The successor to BeautifulDiscord, also adds custom JavaScript & CSS support to Discord.
-- [Mydiscord](https://github.com/justinoboyle/mydiscord) - A BeautifulDiscord fork that includes JavaScript support.
-- [DiscordForge](https://github.com/DiscordForge/DiscordForge) - Adds custom JavaScript & CSS support to Discord.
+- [BeautifulDiscord](https://github.com/leovoel/BeautifulDiscord) - Adds custom CSS support to Discord.
-- [Discord.Mods](https://github.com/tscs37/discord.mods) - Modloader with a focus on offloading as much as possible into external code.
 - [Powercord](https://powercord.xyz) - A lightweight Discord client mod focused on simplicity and performance.

 ## <img src="https://about.reddit.com/img/snoo.ed77b63867581a2a433b25df98f560c5.svg" height="22"> Subreddits